 - De Magorum Dæmonomania: Libri IV (Of the Demon-Mania of the Sorcerers) / Jean Bodin (1586)

 Shelfmark: SR 133.4 B632.
 Click here to read more about this book.

-All of these titles are available to view in our Information and Research library.
+All of these titles are available to view in our Local and Family History department.
 While the books aren’t perhaps quite as “weird” as our Lovecraftian version, they are all interesting pieces in their own right and well-worth a thorough investigation.
 Readers interested in learning more about our collections relating to the Supernatural can see a fuller list of items by clicking here.